bhabishya-shrestha/weather-api-app/README.md

 ## Acknowledgments

-- Thanks to the Visual Studio Code team for the excellent Java development environment.
+- Thanks to the Visual Studio Code team for the excellent development environment.
-- Weather data provided by [Open MeteoOpen, an open-source weather API].
+- Weather data is provided by [Open Meteo](https://open-meteo.com/), an open-source weather API, ensuring accurate and up-to-date information.

 ---

-For more information on how to write Java code in Visual Studio Code, refer to the official [Visual Studio Code Java Tutorial](https://code.visualstudio.com/docs/java/java-tutorial).
+For additional guidance on writing Java code in Visual Studio Code, refer to the official [Visual Studio Code Java Tutorial](https://code.visualstudio.com/docs/java/java-tutorial).